tethysplatform/tethys/docs/installation/production/system_dependencies.rst

 **Last Updated:** May 2020

-In this step of the Tethys Platform production installation you will install the necessary system dependencies.
+This guide describes how to install the necessary system dependencies.
 You will need ``sudo`` or root access on the server to complete these steps.

 PostgreSQL
 ==========

-1. A `PostgreSQL <https://www.postgresql.org/>`_ database is required for a Tethys Platform installation.
+1. A `PostgreSQL <https://www.postgresql.org/>`_ database is required for a Tethys Portal installation.
 For a production installation we recommend that you DO NOT use the database that is installed via conda.
 Instead install PostgreSQL using the system package manager as follows:

     **Ubuntu**: